 Think about it.
-Are there really employers out there looking for graduates who can juggle five balls in the air, and moonlight as a second-rate dog whisperer?
-Or knows that the Walrus was Paul?
-Of course.
-But there aren’t many.
+Are there really employers looking for graduates who can juggle five balls in the air, moonlight as a second-rate dog whisperer, or know that the Walrus was Paul?

 It’s true; there aren’t many bosses out there pounding on their desks and demanding their high-paid headhunters find them a guy that knows — I mean really, really knows — how to watch the boob tube.
-But you can bet your bottom dollar that they are absolutely begging for people who have taken numerous courses in mathematics, engineering, chemistry and/or physics.
+But you can bet your bottom dollar that they’re absolutely begging for people who have taken numerous courses in mathematics, engineering, chemistry and physics.

-So before you go off and spend tens or even hundreds of thousands of dollars on an expensive college education, you’d be wise to select a degree that requires you to take courses that are always in high demand by employers — if you plan on getting a reasonably quick and decent return on your college investment worthy of an Ivy League portfolio, that is.
+So before you go off and spend $100,000 or more on an expensive college education, you’d be wise to select a degree that requires you to take courses that are always in high demand by employers — if you plan on getting a reasonably quick and decent return on your college investment worthy of an Ivy League portfolio, that is.

-And if your college degree of choice requires you to take any of the aforementioned 22 real-life classes, you may want to think about finding yourself a new major — or a great job without a college degree.
+And if your college degree of choice requires you to take any of the aforementioned 22 real-life classes, you may want to think about finding yourself a new major.
 Stat.